 Combining dentistry and kids together can be tricky.
-For us, the child's first visit to the dentist is extremely important ... especially making it a good first visit regardless of the child's dental condition.
+For us, the child's first visit to the dentist is extremely important ... the first visit should be a positive one for the child regardless of the child's dental condition and any dental problems that may need to be addressed in the future.

 It is very easy for a child to become fearful of the dentist, and once this fear takes hold, it can impact a child into adulthood and cause dental avoidance.
 So it important to us to cater to our children patients and make the first dental visit a good one.